rocicorp/diff-server/README.md

 <hr>

-***The key promise Replicant makes is that once synchronization is complete, all nodes will have the same transaction history and the exact same state.
-There is no transaction that any node can perform that will stop nodes from converging.***
+***The key promise that replicant makes is that a) all transactions will execute atomically b) in the exact same order c) with the exact same results d) on all nodes.
+There is no transaction that any node can execute that will stop the system from converging.***

 This is a powerful invariant to build on that makes reasoning about disconnected systems much easier.
-As we will see it also means that most types of what are commonly called "merge conflicts" just go away, and those that remain are much easier to handle correctly.
+As we will see it also means that most types of what are commonly called "merge conflicts" just go away, and those that remain simpler to handle correctly.

 # Data Model